On the cluster admission problem for cloud computing: The Value of Deployment-specific Priors

-So far, our observation model assumed that the cluster does not have any information about arriving deployments, except for their initial number of cores.
-The acceptance decision must therefore primarily depend on the state of the deployments that are already in the cluster.
-Intuitively, policies could more precisely control whether accepting a deployment would risk violating the SLA if they had more information about its future behavior.
+So far, we have assumed that the cluster does not have any information about arriving deployments, except for the initial number of cores.
+The acceptance decision therefore had to primarily depend on the state of the deployments that are already in the cluster.

+Intuitively, a policy could more precisely control whether accepting a deployment would risk violating the SLA if the policy had more information about the future behavior of the specific deployment.
 One way to obtain such information would be to use machine learning (ML) based on features of the arriving deployment and past deployment patterns of the submitting user~\cite{Cortez}.
-While evaluating particular ML algorithms is beyond the scope of this paper, we evaluate the effect different levels of available information have.
-To do this we need to parameterize the level of knowledge.
-For this we assume that the cluster simply gets passed some number of samples from each true scaling process distribution of each arriving deployment.\footnote{ As we have used conjugate prior distributions in our model, this approach matches the standard interpretation of parameters of the posterior distribution in terms of pseudo observations.}
+While evaluating particular ML algorithms is beyond the scope of this paper, we evaluate the effect that different levels of available information have.
+To do this, we need to parameterize the level of knowledge.
+For this we assume that the cluster simply gets passed some number of observations from each true scaling process distribution of each arriving deployment.\footnote{As we have used conjugate prior distributions in our model, this approach matches the standard interpretation of parameters of the posterior distribution in terms of ``pseudo observations.''}